-- The Junior, Senior & Provincial Skills Competitions coming up. - Preparing for the youth work and trades annual awards at RBSS in early April. - Grant \$5K to focus on middle school engagement and focus on health careers. - Emergency Medical Career Sampler for EMCS. - Explorations of grant with Canadian Welders Bureau to expand ops for dual credit.
-The money would go to renovate space to build welding booths. - Continue to revise the career advisor job descriptions.
+In consultation with students and all SD62 Learning The Junior, Senior & Provincial Skills Competitions coming up. departments (Curriculum Transformation, Inclusive Preparing for the youth work and trades annual awards at RBSS in early April.
+Education Services, Na'tsa'maht Indigenous Grant \$5K to focus on middle school engagement and focus on health careers.
+Education, Pathways & Choice)), articulate and Emergency Medical Career Sampler for EMCS. enhance support for the Careers and Applied • Explorations of grant with Canadian Welders Bureau to expand ops for dual credit.
+The money Design, Skills and Technologies (ADST) K-12 would go to renovate space to build welding booths. curriculums in support of student voice and choice.
+Continue to revise the career advisor job descriptions.